pymupdf/PyMuPDF/docs/quad.rst

-:attr:`Quad.ur`               upper right point :attr:`Quad.ll`               lower left point :attr:`Quad.lr`               lower right point :attr:`Quad.isConvex`         true if quad is a convex set :attr:`Quad.isEmpty`          true if quad is an empty set :attr:`Quad.isRectangular`    true if quad is a (rotated) rectangle :attr:`Quad.rect`             smallest containing :ref:`Rect` :attr:`Quad.width`            the longest width value :attr:`Quad.height`           the longest height value
+:attr:`Quad.ur`               upper right point :attr:`Quad.ll`               lower left point :attr:`Quad.lr`               lower right point :attr:`Quad.is_convex`        true if quad is a convex set :attr:`Quad.is_empty`         true if quad is an empty set :attr:`Quad.is_rectangular`   true if quad is congruent to a rectangle :attr:`Quad.rect`             smallest containing :ref:`Rect` :attr:`Quad.width`            the longest width value :attr:`Quad.height`           the longest height value